abgox/PSCompletions/README.md

     -   All complements can be triggered by pressing the `Tab` key after entering a part.
     -   If you don't need or want to see these symbols, you can hide them by replacing them with the empty string.
         -   e.g. `psc menu symbol SpaceTab ""`

+### About language

+-   `Global language`: Default to the language of current system.
+    -   You can show it by running `psc config language`
+    -   You can change it by running `psc config language zh-CN`
+-   `Completion language`: The language set for the specified completion.
+    -   e.g. `psc completion git language en-US`
+-   `Available language`: In the completion `config.json` file, there is a `language` attribute whose value is a list of available languages.

+#### Determine language

+1. Get the specified language:
+    - If there is `Completion language`,use it.
+    - If not, use `Global language`.
+2. Determine the final language:
+    - Determine whether the value of the first step exists in `Available language`.
+    - If it exists, use it.
+    - If not, use the first of the `Available language`.
+(It's usually `en-US`)

 ### About path completion